wp-plugins/marctv-twitch-status/readme.txt

 * Install plugin
 * Activate it
-* Change the Twitch tv channelname and the url where the menu item should link to to your needs.
+* In the settings change the Twitch channelname and the url where the menu item should link to according to your needs.

 == Changelog ==

+= 1.5.2 =

+Added Screenshots.

+= 1.5 =

+ * Menu item is no longer appended to submenu items by default.
+This may break compatibility for some people.
+ * Plugin rewritten in OO PHP5.
+ * German translation updated.

 = 1.4.2 =